Akash-Kumar-Yadav-07/Agrasandhani-Todo-Application/README.md

 - Inspired by the divine wisdom of **Chitragupta** and Hindu mythology
 - Built with love for productivity and spiritual aesthetics
-- Created with assistance from Claude Code for comprehensive development
+- Developed with passion for combining technology with spiritual themes

 ---